chrisprasanna/Exercise_Recognition_AI/README.md

 - [ ] Optimize hyperparameters based on minimizing training time and cross-entropy loss on the validation dataset
 - [ ] Add more exercise classes
 - [ ] Add additional models.
 For instance, even though BlazePose is a type of CNN, there may be benefits to including convolutional layers within the custom deep learning models
-- [ ] Add precision-recall analysis
+- [x] Add precision-recall analysis
 - [ ] Deploy AI to a web app using tools and techniques such as Flask, Docker, DevOps, and CI/CD
+- [ ] Train networks using joint kinematics rather than xyz coordinates

 ## Credits